Seattle Public Schools, 1862-2023: Alki Elementary School

 Alki Elementary School

-The present Alki Elementary School stands a short distance from where David Denny, Lee Terry, Captain Robert Fay, and John Low camped on September 27, 1851.
-The Duwamish Indian name for this site is Swaquamox.
-Denny and Terry stayed there while Low went back to Portland and returned with two dozen hopeful settlers in the schooner Exact.
-They landed on November 13, 1851, in the pouring rain, and optimistically named their settlement "New York-Alki".
-"Alki" means "by and by" in Chinook Jargon, a trade language spoken by Indians and early immigrants.
+David Denny, Lee Terry, Captain Robert Fay, and John Low first arrived at the mouth of the Duwamish River on September 25, 1851.
+Three days later, Low and Terry staked claims along Alki Beach, a short distance from where Alki Elementary School stands today.
+Denny and Terry stayed there while Low went back to Portland and returned with 20 hopeful settlers, including 12 children, in the schooner Exact.
+They landed on November 13, 1851, in the pouring rain and were highly discouraged to find that the Low cabin was still unfinished, yet optimistically named their settlement “New York-Alki.”
+“Alki” means “by and by” in Chinook Wawa, a trading language based on a combination of the Chinook native language and English that was spoken by Native Americans and early northern European immigrants.

 A larger site for a permanent school was purchased by the Seattle School District at Alki Point.
 This land was part of the original Olsen-Hansen properties.
 The new school opened in 1913 with approximately 175 students in grades 1-8.
-Only five rooms were used at first and the school shared a principal with Gatewood.
+Only five rooms were used at first, and the school shared a principal with Gatewood until 1915.
 Of note in the schoolhouse was a gun rack.
 Boys carried rifles on their way to and from school through the woods for protection from wild animals.
-By 1918, Alki's enrollment had more than doubled.
+By 1918, Alki’s enrollment had more than doubled.

-The replacement addition, containing eight classrooms, a multipurpose room, and a learning resource center was dedicated in April 1968.
+A replacement addition, containing eight classrooms, a multipurpose room, and a learning resource center, was completed in April 1968.
 Its design allowed for continuous progress learning, with a large room on the second floor accommodating six normal-size classes and folding wall sections to divide the space.
 Learning areas of varying sizes created more flexibility and were used mainly for 4th through 6th graders.
 In 1981-82, the school became a K-5 facility.

-Currently Alki's students represent a diverse population and the school focuses on multicultural education.
-A bilingual center provides assistance for about 20 percent of the students.
-In 1996-97, with the help of artist Tip Toland, each student in the school created a tile based on a theme of folk tales and myths about the sea.
+In 1996-1997, with the help of artist Tip Toland, each student in the school created a tile based on a theme of folk tales and myths about the sea.
 The tiles were assembled into 10 framed displays as a permanent art exhibit in the school hallways.
-Because of the school’s location, students take many field trips to Alki Beach at low tide.
-The adjacent Alki Community Center provides a large gymnasium (complete with climbing wall) and space for before-and-after school activities.
+Students take many field trips to nearby Alki Beach at low tide.
+The adjacent Alki Community Center and the gymnasium utilized by the school provide space for before- and after-school activities.

 Location: Northwest corner Carroll Street & Chilberg Avenue